1992 AMC 8 Solutions

 24.

-Four circles of radius are arranged so that their centers are the vertices of a square and each circle is tangent to its two neighbors.
-The shaded region is the part of the square that lies outside all four circles.
+Four circles of radius are arranged as shown.
+Their centers are the vertices of a square.
 The area of the shaded region is closest to

 Solution: